jandelgado/lede-dockercompiler/README.md

     --skip-sudo           - call docker directly, without sudo

 Environment:
-  IMAGE_TAG               - Tag to be used for docker image.
+  IMAGE_NAME              - Tag to be used for docker image.
                             (default: jandelgado/openwrt-imagecompiler)

 Example: